-On This Day in 2016: Max Verstappen makes Formula One history
+On this day in 2016: Max Verstappen makes Formula One history

-Max Verstappen won the Spanish Grand Prix on his Red Bull debut and eclipsed Sebastian Vettel as the series’ youngest race winner.
+The Dutchman won the Spanish Grand Prix on his Red Bull debut and eclipsed Sebastian Vettel as F1’s youngest race winner.

 Max Verstappen took advantage of a first-lap collision between Lewis Hamilton and Nico Rosberg to become Formula One’s youngest-ever winner on this day in 2016.

-Eighteen-year-old Verstappen showed maturity beyond his years on his Red Bull debut to fend off the challenge from Ferrari’s Kimi Raikkonen and triumph at the Spanish Grand Prix.
+Eighteen-year-old Verstappen showed maturity beyond his years on his Red Bull debut to fend off the challenge of Ferrari’s Kimi Raikkonen and triumph at the Spanish Grand Prix.

 The Dutchman, who had only been promoted from Toro Rosso to Red Bull after Daniil Kvyat had been dropped the previous week, eclipsed Sebastian Vettel’s youngest ever winner record set at the 2008 Italian Grand Prix by two years and 137 days.